carlosazsilva/PolynomialApp/README.md

 # Introduction

 This challenge was made as the final project of [RE_Start Developer](https://pt.primaverabss.com/pt/formacao-2/acoes-em-destaque/restart/)'s training course for the OOP module.
-It's an academic project made with no real world purpose but can be used to make simple opertions between polynomial expression.
+It's an academic project made with no real world purpose but can be used to make simple operations between polynomial expressions.

 # Challenge Description
 The intent of the project is the creation of a console application in C# (**PolynomialApp**) that allows the manipulation of polynomials expressions using lists.